josefin-werme/LAVA/vignettes/tutorial.md

 ## Installing LAVA

 To read in the genotype data, LAVA uses functions from the snpStats packge.
-As this package needs to be installed using BiocManager, its easiest to do so before installing LAVA
+As this package needs to be installed using BiocManager, you should do so before installing LAVA

 ``` r
 install.packages("BiocManager")